-Overall, the balance sheet as of 31 March 2022 consisted of total assets of €5,362 million, of which €4,234 million represented the stocks of oil and oil products.
+Overall, the balance sheet as of 31 March 2023 consisted of total assets of €5,319 million, of which €4,213 million represented the stocks of oil and oil products.
 We understand that assets include considerable reserves (as market prices are higher than valuation on balance).

-Financial debt as of 31 March 2022 was €2,849 million, of which €211 million was short-term debt.
-All financial debt is denominated in euro.
+Financial debt as of 31 March 2023 was €2,679 million, of which €281 million was short-termdebt.
+All financial debt is denominated in euros.
 Funding sources include bonds and promissory notes (Schuldschein), as well as credit lines from different banks.
-Annual maturities, excluding credit lines, typically are between €150 million and €200 million (see Exhibit 4).
+Annual maturities, excluding credit lines, are typically between €150 million and €200 million over the coming 5 to 10 years (see Exhibit 4).

-Exhibit 4 EBV's maturity profile
+Exhibit 4 EBV's debt maturity profile